AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-Teenagers and other young adults are some of the most expensive drivers to insure, thanks to their inexperience and unsafe driving behaviors.
+Teenagers and other young adults are some of the most expensive drivers to insure, due to their inexperience and unsafe driving behaviors.
 From a teenager’s perspective, it’s beneficial to stay on your parent’s car insurance for as long as you can, provided it doesn’t make their premiums too high.
 Take advantage of all relevant discounts and other ways to save to minimize that premium increase as much as possible and avoid teen driver crashes.

 FAQs